Louis Gossett Jr., 1st Black man to win supporting actor Oscar, dies at 87

 LOS ANGELES — (AP) — Louis Gossett Jr., the first Black man to win a supporting actor Oscar and an Emmy winner for his role in the seminal TV miniseries “Roots,” has died.
 He was 87.

-Gossett's first cousin Neal L. Gossett told The Associated Press that the actor died Thursday night in Santa Monica, California.
+Gossett’s first cousin Neal L. Gossett told The Associated Press that the actor died in Santa Monica, California.
+A statement from the family said Gossett died Friday morning.
 No cause of death was revealed.

 Gossett’s cousin remembered a man who walked with Nelson Mandela and who also was a great joke teller, a relative who faced and fought racism with dignity and humor.

-Note: This story has been corrected, based on a family statement, to report that Gossett died Friday morning and not Thursday night.